ninaagosthazi/proj2_202_sp25/README.md

 ### 🧩 Create the following:

 - A `Row` class to store one line of emissions data
-- A linked list class
+- A linked list class where each node contains a Row object

 Each row of the CSV file includes the following fields: